-Another leafy green that's great for a beginner's garden is spinach.
+Spinach is another leafy green that's great for a beginner's garden.
 This leafy plant is not only simple to grow, but it is also highly nutritious.

 Spinach is one of the best sources of magnesium, a vital mineral that can aid in natural sleep.
 It also contains a lot of vitamin C, which can help you fight a cold naturally.
 Spinach is also high in potassium, vitamin K, vitamin A, zinc, fiber, and other nutrients.

 Need more information?
 Please take a look at our Guide To Growing Spinach In Containers.

 This fragrant herb is a great companion plant for your tomato plants, and it's also great for pestos, pasta, and a variety of other dishes in the kitchen.

 Pinch off the top set of leaves once your plants have about six leaves to encourage them to branch out into a fuller, bushier shape.

 If you want to learn more, please look at our blog about the Easy Steps Of Growing Basil In A Container.

 Courgettes are excellent for beginners eager to get started on their vegetable patches.

 They're easy to grow from seed (sow directly into the ground once all danger of frost has passed in May or June), but you can also buy plug plants from a garden center.

 Because they like to spread out, ensure you give them plenty of room to grow.
 They also prefer sun and rich soil, so when sowing or planting, use plenty of compost or well-rotted manure.
 Keep them well-watered once they've established themselves, especially on hot, dry days.

-Only a few plants will produce an abundance of crops throughout the summer, so there's no need to plant more unless you anticipate a courgette glut.
+Only a few plants will produce abundant crops throughout the summer, so there's no need to plant more unless you anticipate a courgette glut.

 If you're looking for a bright and cheerful plant for beginners, nasturtiums (Tropaeolum majus) is one of the best options.